tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 # The DTLS Record Layer

 The DTLS record layer is similar to that of TLS 1.3.
-There are two major changes:
+There are three major changes:

+1. The DTLSCiphertext structure omits the superfluous version number field

-1. The DTLS record layer includes an explicit epoch and sequence number in the record.
-This sequence number allows the recipient to correctly verify the TLS MAC.
+2. The DTLSCiphertext structure adds an explicit epoch and sequence number in the record.
+This sequence number allows the recipient to correctly verify the DTLS MAC.

-2. DTLS adds a short header format that can be used to reduce overhead once the handshake is complete.
+3. DTLS adds a short header format (DTLSShortCiphertext) that can be used to reduce overhead once the handshake is complete.

-The basic DTLS record format is shown below:
+The DTLS record formats are shown below:

 ~~~~
   struct {